 Sleep Two sunflower-yellow towers comprise Splash, an aquatic-themed resort with an indoor water park in the lobby.
 By day, float down the lazy river, and at night catch a flick at the drive-in movie theater.
 You may even want to bring the kids!

 Eat A funky beachfront shack, Thomas Donut & Snack Shop has the best donuts you can imagine.
 Come in the morning to inhale the aroma of fresh-baked dough.
 Choose raised donuts filled with peaches ‘n’ cream or big, fat apple fritters.
 Dinner is at Firefly, where innovative dishes like pistachio and honey-Dijon crusted grouper top the list.

 Play Pier Park is a shopping destination with pizzazz.
-Find your board shorts at Ron Jon Surf Shop and cold beers at Reggae J’s Island Grill with tables facing the beach.
+Find your board shorts at Ron Jon Surf Shop and hit the beach.

 Houseboat Heaven on the Suwannee River